AdobeXD/plugin-samples/Plugin Design Guidelines/ux_guidelines/Provide_Feedback.md

 **Requirement**
 > Plugin output is shown in the UI and prompts the user on the next step.

-**Example:** Copied onto the clipboard
+**Example:**

-> The plugin can add copy to the clipboard and provides the user with instructions through the UI.
+> Copied onto the clipboard - the plugin can add copy to the clipboard and provides the user with instructions through the UI.

-> **Don’t**
+**Don’t**
-Require users to go into the developer console to complete an action.
+> Require users to go into the developer console to complete an action.

 ----------
 ## Permission dialogs